fandm-college/rcs.github.io/ood/README.md

 date
 ```

+**One final important note**  After creating the job, but before running it, highlight your job, and click the Job Options button.
+Just above the Save button
+is a checkbox labeled *Copy environment*.
+Make sure to check that box and then click Save.
+Many jobs will fail to run when submitted through the OOD web portal
+if that box is not selected.

 ### Submitting and stopping jobs

 You can submit a job by selecting it from your list and clicking the Submit button.
 Similarly you can stop a running job by